 HEIs are becoming more marketized and promotionalized, and brand building is becoming a strategic goal, yet clear branding models are lacking.
-In the case presented the institution spent over 30 years in brand flux, in an effort to meet the strategic goals of the organization.
+In the case studied the institution spent over 30 years in brand flux, in an effort to meet the strategic goals of the organization.
 Over the years prior to Arcadia's renaming they had instituted a series of rebranding or repositioning activities in order to deal with various outside pressures such as declining enrollment, admitting opposite genders, or breaking from religious organizations.
 Sometimes the brand management actions solved their immediate problems, other times the market growth muted the severity of the problems.
 After the rebranding, repositioning, or revitalization efforts the organization returned to reinforcing actions to maintain brand health.
 However, the board of trustees, executive administration and various stakeholders at Beaver/Arcadia continued to raise the issue of a radical renaming to deal with the issues.
 Ultimately when refocusing actions were unsuccessful a decision to rename was undertaken, after which the organization returned again to reinforce the new brand and position.

-This study acknowledged the role of brand management at an HEI in order to deal with environmental events, and concluded that if brand management within an HEI service organization is ongoing, and the brand identity that the institution believes that it is promoting and projecting is indeed consistent with the brand image held by the stakeholders, renaming should not be necessary unless extenuating circumstances exist since renaming is costly both in tangible and intangible aspects and should not be underestimated or overprescribed.
-Not only did the Arcadia case illustrate the Brand Flux Model in action, their rollout activities served to reinforce their renaming decision in a positive way, and enhanced the brand equity of the organization.
+This study acknowledged the role of brand management at an HEI in order to deal with environmental events, and concluded that if brand management within an HEI service organization is ongoing, and the brand identity that the institution believes that it is promoting and projecting is indeed consistent with the brand image held by the stakeholders, renaming should not be necessary unless extenuating circumstances exist since renaming is costly both in tangible and intangible aspects and should not be underestimated or over-prescribed.
 As seen by Arcadia University's multiyear post rename marketing communications plan, organizations that understand the importance of branding and brand management to the marketization of their HEI will budget more time and resources to the renaming process, which solidifies the establishment of their new brand identity.
 As an understudied area, this primary research contributes to the understanding of the role of branding as a growth platform for service organizations; the management of the brand flux process by reducing terminology confusion; and new research on renaming.
 For practitioners, this study provides a model to assist in brand management and renaming scenarios, and offers insight into channels for optimal corporate strategy.
 It demonstrates that making changes in branding or change in position in order to Revitalize, Refocus (rebrand and reposition) or even Rename a brand, and then Reinforce those decisions is critical to maintaining brand health.